- Military Life Cycle

 As your children get older, make sure they feel safe talking to you.
 Let them know you care about what is on their minds.
-Taking time to check in with your kids helps them feel secure in talking with you about their fears and problems.
+Taking time to check in with your children helps them feel secure talking with you about their fears and problems.

-To help new parents, the Department of Defense has developed the New Parent Support Program.
-This program helps parents and expectant parents develop the skills they need to provide a nurturing environment for their children.
+- The New Parent Support Program helps parents and expectant parents develop the skills they need to provide a nurturing environment for their children.

-You can read about children’s developmental milestones.
-If you have concerns about your child’s development, speak to a pediatrician.
-For more information on infants and raising children, you can also check out:
+Learn more about children’s developmental milestones, and if you have concerns about your child’s development, speak to a pediatrician.

 Train Your Parenting Communication

 Work on your parenting communication skills with the Building Healthy Relationships specialty consultation and be ready for conversations later.